Navaneeth2105/hand-_pen/README.md

 - ⌨️ Keyboard controls for drawing/erasing
 - 🎬 Real-time hand pose visualization
 - 📱 Available in both Python and Web versions
+- 💫 Also used to have a fun to get relax with the tech

 ---